SL-Lee/rust-hash-algorithms/README.md

-# rust_hash_algorithms
+# rust-hash-algorithms

-Implementations of several hash algorithms in Rust
+Implementations of common hash algorithms in Rust